 In 2009, Sarah Bowling traveled to Ethiopia where she found two baby girls, Sarah and Ruth, abandoned in a field.
 She brought them to an orphanage, hoping to find a safe home for the babies.

-Sarah found that many organizations and orphanages simply cannot afford to care for babies.
-This age group requires so many more resources and individualized attention than older children that most orphanages are forced to refuse care to babies.
+Sarah found that this age group requires so many more resources and individualized attention than older children that most orphanages are forced to refuse care to babies.
 They simply cannot afford it.

 Our name comes from the biblical story of Moses, who was abandoned in the Nile River when he was an infant and then rescued by Pharaoh’s daughter.